TechStark-coder/ME3/README.md

 3.  **Run the development servers:**
     You need to run two servers concurrently: the Next.js app and the Genkit development server.

-    *   **In your first terminal:** Start the Next.js app (includes Turbopack for faster development).
+    *   **In your first terminal:** Start the Next.js app.
         ```bash
         npm run dev
         # or
         yarn dev
         ```
         This will typically start the app on `http://localhost:9002`.
+The `dev` script has been modified to run without `--turbopack` by default to avoid potential chunk loading issues.

     *   **In your second terminal:** Start the Genkit development flow server (watches for changes).
         ```bash